Overview

 3

-This course introduces students to web technologies, emphasizing web application hardening and exploitation.
-Topics include application auditing, proxies, web attacks, server hardening, man-in-the-middle attacks, secure application protocols and data exfiltration.
+This course provides students an introduction to web technologies with an emphasis on web application hardening and exploitation.
+Topics include: application auditing, proxies, web attacks, web server hardening, man in the middle attacks, secure application protocols and data exfiltration.

 Pre-requisites: